London 1851 chess tournament: Players

 The tournament was planned as a knock-out contest involving sixteen of Europe's best players.
 Invitations had been extended to foreign masters Vincent Grimm, József Szén, and Johann Löwenthal from Hungary; Adolf Anderssen, Bernhard Horwitz, Carl Mayet, and von der Lasa from Germany; Pierre Charles Fournier de Saint-Amant and Lionel Kieseritzky from France, and Carl Jaenisch, Alexander Petrov and Ilya Shumov from Russia.
 The British players were to be Howard Staunton, Henry Thomas Buckle, Marmaduke Wyvill, Elijah Williams, Captain Hugh Alexander Kennedy, Samuel Newham, and Henry Bird.

 Unfortunately many of the invitees were unable to play.
 Grimm was unable to attend as he was exiled in Aleppo after his participation in the Hungarian Revolution of 1848.
 Löwenthal had also participated in the failed revolt but fled to America, where he established himself in business.
 Löwenthal left his affairs behind to travel to London to play.
 Saint-Amant was unavailable as he had been sent by the French government to California as a diplomat following its independence from Mexico during the California Gold Rush.
 Von der Lasa and Petrov were also unable to attend.
 Jaenisch and Shumov could not arrive in time to play.
 Jaenisch arrived in London late, and played a post-tournament match with Staunton that Staunton won +7−2=1.
 Buckle also did not make the tournament, and as he was generally considered second only to Staunton among British players, he was the strongest British player missing.
 The dispute with the London Chess Club prevented Daniel Harrwitz from playing, and also weakened the pool of substitutes available, as George Walker, George Perigal, and George Webb Medley could have made for a stronger field if not for the boycott.
 Anderssen was reluctant to accept his invitation, as he was deterred by the travel costs.
 However Staunton offered to pay Anderssen's travel expenses out of his own pocket if necessary, should Anderssen fail to win a tournament prize; Anderssen accepted this generous offer.

 As part of the project the London International Tournament's committee also organized a "London Provincial Tournament" for British players who were not strong enough to be invited to play in the International Tournament.
-The committee "promoted" E.S.
-Kennedy, Edward Löwe, James R. Mucklow, and Alfred Brodie to play in the International Tournament rather than the Provincial Tournament, in order to obtain the number of players required for a knock-out tournament.
+The committee "promoted" Edward Shirley Kennedy, Edward Löwe, James R. Mucklow, and Alfred Brodie to play in the International Tournament rather than the Provincial Tournament, in order to obtain the number of players required for a knock-out tournament.